heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*ƴ.* In a dream, Ellen returns to Trinity Quay.
+*Ȣ.* In a dream, Ellen returns to Trinity Quay.
 It is like childhood, but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
  A small rowboat is moored where the Kirkland ferry usually